COOLPKU/LTRS/README.md

 ### Acknowledgements
 This paper is supported by the National Natural Science Foundation of China (No. 62036001) and the National Social Science Foundation of China (No. 18ZDA295).

+## More details
-For more details, please refer to our [paper](https://github.com/COOLPKU/LTRS/paper.pdf).
+For more details, please refer to our [paper.pdf](https://github.com/COOLPKU/LTRS/).

+## More Resources
+For more work and resources related to the Chinese Object-Oriented Lexicon (COOL), Peking University, please refer to [this repository](https://github.com/COOLPKU) (to be released in the near future).